AstarNetwork/builders-program/README.md

 ### Innovation Track

-The innovation track is focused primarily on research and theory.
+The innovation track is geared primarily towards research and experimentation.
 Some examples of what falls under the innovation track could be code obfuscation, cryptography, reputation systems or even unique dapp ideas.

 ## Why should I apply for your Builders Program?